ZiggySway/Data_Projects_TripleTen_BrandiBooth/An_Integrated_Project_1_To_upload/README.md

 ### The company name is Online Video Game Distributor, Ice

-This project shows my analysis and statistical work for an online video gaming store that has world wide reach.
+This project is a competition analysis and statistical work for an online video gaming store that has world wide reach.
 Here I infer useful information for game make production and selling expectations.
 My job is to identify patterns that determines whether a game succeeds or not.
 With this information I will infer big winners and help advise the marketing team for advertising campaigns.
 I am helping to forecast 2017 sales.

 ### Details of Statistical Analysis and Forecasting